Betting Money Line: A Straightforward System of Betting

 Moneyline is probably the simplest form of sports betting you could possibly think of as it allows the punter to straight up bet on which of the teams will win the match, regardless of the actual result and the points difference.
 Our guide in betting for dummies also help in this regard.
 If you can guess the winner right all other factors will not play a part in this bet type.

 Moneyline is a very simple form of sports betting and for that reason it can be applied to nearly all sports, be it tennis, basketball, football or soccer except when ties occur (expatiated below).
 Moneyline betting is also widely patronized as it’s not limited by regulation time or the spread of a win.
-All that matter is a win in whatever sports you’re placing your money on.
+All that matters is a win in whatever sports you’re placing your money on.
 Some of the applicable sports include:

 The National Football League (NFL)